-A sturdy, reusable bag for shopping or running errands is essential to avoid single use plastic bags.
-Especially as five trillion plastic bags are used each year.
-On average, a plastic bag is used for about 12 minutes before it is discarded.
-Less than one per cent of plastic bags are recycled, leaving 99 per cent to break down on land or in our oceans where they can join floating garbage patches.
-Plastic bags can take up to 1000 years to disintegrate.
-During this time, they will break down into tiny pieces, causing further havoc.
+A sturdy, reusable bag for shopping or running errands is an everyday essential to avoid single-use plastic bags.
+Especially considering that an estimated five trillion plastic bags are used each year.
+On average, a plastic bag is used for about 12 minutes before being discarded.
+Only approximately 10 per cent of plastic bags are recycled each year, leaving 90 per cent to litter our landscapes or pollute our oceans, where they can join floating garbage patches.
+Plastic bags usually take around 20 years to decompose and during this time, they break down into tiny pieces called microplastics, posing further harm to wildlife and ecosystems

 How to avoid single use plastic bags